luccidx/Handwritten-digit-recognition-using-neural-networks-matlab-/README.md

 # Credits
 Thanks to Andrew N G , Stanford University for helping in the course to learn Machine Learning :)

+# Setup

+1).
+Download the repository
+2).
+Go to the file in the downloads
+3).
+In order to run the .m file you need to have Matlab or Octave Installed in your System 4).
+Run the main.m file
+%).
+Make sure all the necessary files in the repository are under the same file or file location